 The bottom of most framed RV windows will have small vents or openings called weep holes.
 These holes allow water to flow out of your window well.
 Over time gunk, dirt, leaves, and so on can block the weep holes.
 When this happens, water sits in your window wells and can eventually cause a leaky window.

-Luckily this is one of the easier RV maintenance tasks.
+Luckily this is one of the easier RV maintenance checklist tasks.
 All you need to do is clean out the weep holes as needed.
 You can clean them by using a bottle brush or compressed air (like you use to clean your electronics).

 Cleaning your RV awning is something you should do as needed or at least once a season.
 Over time bugs, dirt, leaves, and sap can build up on your awning.
 It doesn’t look pretty, but even more importantly cleaning your awning helps it last longer.
 Be sure to complete the process gently so you don’t tear your awning fabric.

 Some RVers swear by dawn dish soap.
 Spray the awning, add the soapy water mix, roll it up for 5 minutes, unroll, rinse and you’re done.
 If this doesn’t get off the tough stains, other RVers say they can’t live without the magic eraser mop for their awning cleaning.